jyjoshi/makemore/Notes.md

   - First:
     - There is a variance in the loss depending on the mini-batch inputs
     - Suggesting that the size of the mini-batch could be too low
-    - We do not necessarily update the size of the mini-batches but we can take a look at this.
+    - We do not necessarily update the mini-batch size, but we can look at this.
   - Second:
-    - We also observe signs of underfitting or buggy behaviour as at times the trainig loss is larger than validation loss
+    - We also observe signs of underfitting or buggy behavior as, at times, the training loss is larger than the validation loss
     - Hence we try to increase the number of neurons in the hidden layer bumping it from 100 to 300.
   - Third:

-    - At this point, another bottleneck that we observe is the dimension of the embedding space. with best train and val_loss achieved 2.30+
+    - At this point, another bottleneck we observe is the dimension of the embedding space. with best train and val_loss achieved 2.30+
     - Increasing the dimension of the embedding space could provide higher expressive power for our model.

-  - Final Improvements - On increasing the dimenions of the embeddings from 2 to 10 and decreasing the hidden neurons number from 300 to 200 - We achieve a loss of around 2.20 showing better results.
+  - Final Improvements - On increasing the dimensions of the embeddings from 2 to 10 and decreasing the hidden neurons number from 300 to 200
+  - We achieved a loss of around 2.20, which showed better results.

 ## Part-3 Activations, Gradients and BatchNorms

-Loss-Graph looks like a hockey stick because not good initializations resulting in some predictions which are wrong being too confidently predicted.
+The loss looks like a hockey stick because of not good initializations resulting in some wrong predictions being too confidently predicted.
-Initialization is important as when we set up our network the network still hasn't learned anything.
+Initialization is important as when we set up our network, it still hasn't learned anything.
-In such a scenario the output it generates should be uniform to a large extent over the output space.
+In such a scenario, its output should be uniform to a large extent over the output space.

 Too confident of a wrong prediction can lead to the loss being large which leads to gradients being large